-- 47. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 48.
-Defendants engaged in the design, development, manufacturing, marketing, sale, and distribution of the Products in a defective and unreasonably dangerous condition to consumers, including Plaintiff. - 49.
-Defendants caused the Products to enter the stream of commerce and to be sold through various retailers, where Plaintiff purchased the Products.
+47. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.

+48. Defendants engaged in the design, development, manufacture, marketing, sale, and distribution of the Products in a defective and unreasonably dangerous condition to consumers, including Plaintiff.

+49. Defendants caused the Products to enter the stream of commerce and to be sold through various retailers, where Plaintiff purchased the Products.

-- 50. The Products were expected to, and did, reach consumers, including Plaintiff, without change in the condition in which it was manufactured and sold by Defendants and/or otherwise released into the stream of commerce. - 51.
-Plaintiff used the Products in a manner normally intended, recommended, promoted, and marketed by Defendants. - 52.
-Products failed to perform safely when used by Plaintiff in a reasonably foreseeable manner, specifically increasing her risk of developing ovarian cancer. - 53.
-The propensity of talc fibers to translocate into the female reproductive system, including, but not limited to, the ovaries and endometrial lining of the uterus, thereby substantially increasing risk of cancer, including, but not limited to, ovarian and uterine cancer, renders the Products unreasonably dangerous when used in the manner it was intended and to an extent beyond that would be contemplated by the ordinary consumer, including the Plaintiff. - 54.
-Importantly, the Products are inessential cosmetic products that do not treat or cure any serious disease.
-Further, safer alternatives, including corn-starch based powders, have been readily available for decades. - 55.
-Defendants have known, or should have known, that the Products are unreasonably dangerous when used by a woman in her perineal area but have continued to design, manufacture, sell, distribute, market, promote, and supply the Products so as to maximize sales and profits at the expense of public health and safety in conscious disregard of the foreseeable harm to the consuming public, including Plaintiff. - 56.
-As a direct and proximate result of Defendants' conduct, including actions, omissions, and misrepresentations, Plaintiff sustained the following damages: - a.
-Economic losses including medical care and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+50. The Products were expected to, and did, reach consumers, including Plaintiff, without change in the condition in which it was manufactured and sold by Defendants and/or otherwise released into the stream of commerce.

+51. Plaintiff used the Products in a manner normally intended, recommended, promoted, and marketed by Defendants.

+Products failed to perform safely when used by Plaintiff in a reasonably foreseeable 52. manner, specifically increasing her of developing ovarian cancer.

+53. The propensity of talc fibers to translocate into the female reproductive system, including, but not limited to, the ovaries and endometrial lining of the uterus, thereby substantially increasing risk of cancer, including, but not limited to, ovarian and uterine cancer, renders the Products unreasonably dangerous when used in the manner it was intended and to an extent beyond that would be contemplated by the ordinary consumer, including the Plaintiff.

-COUNT THREE-NEGLIENCE
+Importantly, the Products are inessential cosmetic products that do not treat or cure any 54. serious disease.
+Further, safer alternatives, including corn-starch based powders, have been readily available for decades.

+55. Defendants have known, or should have known, that the Products are unreasonably dangerous when used by a woman in her perineral area but have continued to design, manufacture, sell, distribute, market, promote, and supply the Products so as to maximize sales and profits at the expense of public health and safety in conscious disregard of the foreseeable harm to the consuming public, including Plaintiff.

+56. As a direct and proximate result of Defendants' conduct, including actions, omissions, and misrepresentations, Plaintiff sustained the following damages:

+a.

+COMPLAINT